 EMS Director Job Description: A draft document was presented for review.
 Additional information needed as well as material that can be removed or condensed was discussed.
 No formal action was taken at this time.

-EMS Director Salary: Martel believes the math process used to determine the Director salary was inaccurate and so the salary was reviewed by the Board.
+EMS Director Salary: .
 After discussion, the Motion by Martel to change the Director Salary for 2017-18 to $43,600 and increase the Medical Insurance line by $3,652 for a total of $11,852 was seconded and passed 5-0.
-These changes are effective April 1, 2017.
+These changes are retroactive April 1, 2017.

 EMS letter of agreement: A draft document created by the Director was reviewed, which basically asks a new recruit to stay with the township for at least one year, upon completion of township-paid training.
 A finalized copy will be presented for action next month.